Lighthouses of Northern Iran

 - Date unknown.
 Active; focal plane about 12 m (39 ft); light characteristic unknown.
 Approx. 8 m (26 ft) square pyramidal concrete tower, painted red.
 No photo available, but the shadow of the tower is visible in Bing's satellite view.
 Located at the end of the east breakwater of Amirabad.
 Site status unknown.
 Operator: Amirabad Port.

 Golestan Province Lighthouse

 - * Bandar-e Gaz

 - Date unknown.
 Reactivated; focal plane about 30 m (98 ft); continuous white light.
 Approx. 26 m (85 ft) square concrete block pillar centered on a square concrete block base, with several large lights at the top of the pillar.
-A photo is at right, a nighttime photo is available.
-An older photo shows the pillar before it was restored, as does Google's fuzzy satellite view.
+M.Z.
+Mirzaei's photo is at right, a nighttime photo is available, and Bing has a distant satellite view.
 The history of this structure is somewhat uncertain; apparently it was built in the 1920s to guide ships trading with Russia.
 Bandar-e Gaz is a town on the Gulf of Gorgan, a lagoon at the southeastern corner of the Caspian Sea.
 Located on Pharos Square, a park on the waterfront of the town.
 Site open, tower closed.

 Bandar-e Gaz Light, March 2010